MuhammedBuyukkinaci/My-Helper-Functions/README.md

 270) Useful Python Libraries:

 - SQLAlchemy: Go to ORM for databases.
-If the queries are complicates, prefer using raw sql.
+If the queries are complicated, prefer using raw sql.
 - BeautifulSoup: A scraping tool
 - Sympy: A package to solve mathematical equations.
 - Cookiecutter: A template code to reduce boilerplate code